 "And beginning at Moses and all the Prophets, He (Jesus) expounded to them in all the Scriptures the things concerning Himself."
 Luke 24:27

-Just about every problem facing the Church today can be traced back to one of two things: either an ignorance of the teachings of the Bible, or a departure from the teachings of the Bible.
+Just about every problem facing the Church today can be traced back to one of two things: either ignorance of what the Bible teaches, or a departure from what the Bible teaches.

 The Bible is life's God-given instruction manual.
 Yet the average church barely covers a verse or two every Sunday.
 And what they do cover, they often completely remove from its original context and meaning.
 In practice, they've all but abandoned God's Word and the leading of the Spirit.
 The average sermon is merely a thinly veiled motivational speech incorporating Christian lingo.